-Annamycin is a unique liposome formulated anthracycline (also referred to in literature as “L-Annamycin”) that has been designed to eliminate cardiotoxicity and avoid the multidrug resistance mechanisms that often defeat current anthracyclines.
-In animal models designed to test for cardiotoxicity, Annamycin as shown to be non-cardiotoxic and in human clinical trials focused on leukemia, it showed fewer dose-limiting toxicities than are normally experienced with doxorubicin (one of the leading first-line anthracyclines used for induction therapy).
+Annamycin is a unique next-generation liposome formulated anthracycline (also referred to in literature as “L-Annamycin”) that has been designed to eliminate cardiotoxicity and avoid the multidrug resistance mechanisms that often defeat currently approved anthracyclines.
+In animal models designed to test for cardiotoxicity, Annamycin was shown to be non-cardiotoxic and in human clinical trials focused on leukemia, it showed fewer dose-limiting toxicities than are normally experienced with doxorubicin (one of the leading first-line anthracyclines used for induction therapy).

 Annamycin has been tested in 6 prior clinical trials and 114 patients with little to no reported cardiotoxicity, including two clinical trials focused on leukemia, treating patients who had relapsed from or were refractory (nonresponsive) to first-line induction therapy.
 Each of these trials was conducted by a prior developer of Annamycin, and not by our company.